 Insights

 All the data you log, as well as data synced from other health devices (i.e. your Oura ring, Apple Watch, or Garmin), is analyzed in Insights.
 This allows you to monitor your health on a global scale – everything from your personalized entries, symptoms, and diet to heart rate, blood pressure, and sleep information is considered.
 If you have Guava Premium, you’ll be equipped with auto-correlations so that you’re notified whenever statistically significant correlations occur, but you can also manually test correlations without Premium.
+To see insights from others or share insights that have been helpful for you, check out community insights for MCAS.

 Visit Prep